The UK Test Centres With the Highest Fail Rates

 Is the fail rate higher because the examiners are stricter at tough centres?

 No, the marking standard is uniform across UK centres.
 Every examiner follows the same DT1 marking framework with the same fault categories and the same 16-minor or 1-major fail threshold.
 The fail rate differs because the route features differ.
-A learner driving through Belvedere's cycle-lane infrastructure has more opportunities to accumulate observation faults than a learner driving through Lerwick's open Shetland roads.
+A learner driving through Wolverhampton's multi-lane signalised junctions has more opportunities to accumulate observation faults than a learner driving through Peebles' open Scottish Borders roads.
 The examiners are the same; the routes discriminate harder.
 The examiner conduct rights guide covers the examiner consistency framework.

-Are there tough UK driving test centres outside London?
+Are there tough UK driving test centres outside the West Midlands and London?

 What is the average UK driving test fail rate?